SeanBlakeley/cornell-notes-gutenberg-block/README.txt

 = Are there any ambitions to extend the plugin to incorporate Spaced Repetition? = It's funny you should ask that - yes, definitely maybe.

-== Screenshots ==
-1. Cornell Notes adds a new block to the editor
-2. Cornell Notes contains an 'Idea' block - only available as a child of the Cornell Note block
-3. The Cornell Note Block on the frontend (inheriting the theme styles)
-4. Simply add another idea to your Cornell Notes

 == Upgrade Notice ==
 1.0
 *Release*